 For more information on our Albanian self drive tours, please visit this page.

 For asphalt-only tours we recommend a car with at least a 1.6-litre engine, as the Balkans is an extremely mountainous region.
 If you want to explore inland Albania, a car such as a Skoda Yeti or Dacia Duster is ideal – 4x4 is definitely strongly recommended in winter.
 For the west of the country outside winter a normal road car is fine.

-For adventurous clients wishing to explore rural Albania, we can provide a 2017 Dacia Duster 1.5 diesel 4x4, with the following modifications:
+For adventurous clients wishing to explore rural Albania, we can provide a 2017 Lada 4x4, 1.7 petrol capable of going pretty much everywhere.

 Where we can deliver and collect cars from:

 Macedonia: Ohrid; Skpoje; Tetovo.